NeroBlackstone/lume-blog-muse/README.md

 ## Run

-Use `cd` commend open your project folder, then:
+Use `cd` command open your project folder, then:

 ```
 lume --serve